AndritaLucianGabriel/BankingApp/README.md

  Interface that will provide a timestamp of each function and store it in Service/Files/Resources/Logs
    1. timestamp(String text)
        > Method that will create the timestamp and store it in Logs.csv file.
+## **DBResources SubPackage**
+#### *1. CreateTables.sql*
+ In this file there is the syntax needed for the actual creation of the DB.
+### **Service SubSubPackage**
+#### *1. BankAccountService*
+ Service class that has the same methods as the repository class and will have all the methods protected and can only be used via BankService.
+#### *2. BankService*
+ Main singleton service class for all the DB related operations and will contain all the methods from the equivalent repostory class and the special ones regarding loans and bank accounts.
+#### *3. CardService*
+ Service class that has the same methods as the repository class and will have all the methods protected and can only be used via BankService.
+#### *4. ClientService*
+ Service class that has the same methods as the repository class and will have all the methods protected and can only be used via BankService.
+#### *5. LoanService*
+ Service class that has the same methods as the repository class and will have all the methods protected and can only be used via BankService.
+#### *6. ProviderService*
+ Service class that has the same methods as the repository class and will have all the methods protected and can only be used via BankService.
+#### *7. TransactionService*
+ Service class that has the same methods as the repository class and will have all the methods protected and can only be used via BankService.
 ## **Exceptions SubPackage**
 #### *1. BankAccountException*
  Exception class for the BankAccount class.